CathSara/SDIL-Project/backend/README.md

 ## Initial Setup

 **Note**: These instructions are tailored for Linux systems.
-Steps might differ from other operating systems such as Windows or MacOS.
+Commands might differ from other operating systems such as Windows or MacOS.

 1. Install Python and Pip (if you don't have already):